-TL;DR: I’m enjoying Alberto’s DataViz MOOC, and all things that are pretty aren’t awesome. :D
+TL;DR: I’m enjoying Alberto’s DataViz MOOC, and all things that are pretty aren’t always awesome. :D

 So after missing out on the first edition of Alberto Cairo’s online course on Introduction to Infographics & Data Visualization, I was really looking forward to actively take part in the second edition.
 Sadly, I got super late (long story!).
 Still, better late than never, right?